lucy-musicalfish/ducks-team-23/README.md

 Emailed Arthur with a few questions
 Changed the github photo, made it a duck photo completion is up, doesnt work yet.
 The robot will run, but thats about it.
+Had a thorough team discussion around contributing.
+Check the issues to see team discussion